-CHECKLIST RA ATIN 1G I. Composition 1 2 3 4 5 1.
-The AASCC is composed of at least five members.
-2. The AASCC's membership has an appropriately high level of skills, expertise, experience, and authority on CARP and other agri-agra matters.
-3. The AASCC's membership has an adequate knowledge to formulate non-credit and social concerns programs and policies to improve the delivery of the bank services on CARP and other agri-agra matters.
-4. The AASCC members have no close relationship (up to third degree of affinity or consanguinity) with anyone in senior management of the Bank.
-5. If the AASCC member is a DOSRI (Director, Owner, Shareholder or Related Interest) with regard to a claim to be taken up for evaluation/approval, the DOSRI member discloses the relationship and inhibits himself from the discussion of the account by stepping out of the room.
-6. The AASCC's members, except for the Bank's President and CEO, are not currently, nor have they been (in the last three years) employed by the Bank or its subsidiaries.
-1
+CHECKLIST RATING 1G I. Composition 1 2 3 4 5 1. .
+The AASCC is composed of at least five members. Ħ 2. .
+The AASCC's membership has an appropriately high level of skills, exexperience, and authority on CARP and other agri-agra matters. xpertise, - 1 3.
+The AASCC's membership has an adequate knowledge to formulate non-cr social concerns programs and policies to improve the delivery of the bank on CARP and other agri-agra matters.
+4. The AASCC members have no close relationship (up to third degree of a consanguinity) with anyone in senior management of the Bank. ffinity or 5.
+If the AASCC member is a DOSRI (Director, Owner, Shareholder or Interest) with regard to a claim to be taken up for evaluation/approval, the member discloses the relationship and inhibits himself from the discussion account by stepping out of the room.
+DOSRI 6.
+The AASCC's members, except for the Bank's President and CEO, currently, nor have they been (in the last three years) employed by the Ban subsidiaries. are not nk or its

 II.
 Processes 1 2 3 4 5 7.
 The A ASCC meetings are held once a month.
-8. The A ASCC uses an annual calendar to plan meetings, address issues and align planning and reporting cycles.
+8. The / AASCC uses an annual calendar to plan meetings, address issues and align planning and reporting cycles.